 The Baltimore office holds more than 100 employees—about 80% of the food bank’s total workforce—and houses the majority of the Maryland Food Bank’s statewide campaigns and initiatives.

 Nearly 760,000 individuals are food insecure, or unable to consistently access nutritious food, in Maryland.

 1 in 8 individuals in the Maryland Food Bank’s service area are food insecure.

 In FY 2014, the Maryland Food Bank distributed nearly 37 million meals.

-Even so, food-insecure families in the region miss almost 85 million meals each year.
+Even so, food-insecure families in the region miss more than 89 million meals each year.

 The mission of the Maryland Food Bank is to lead the movement and nurture the belief that together we can improve the lives of Marylanders by ending hunger.

 The Maryland Food Bank is a nonprofit hunger-relief organization, leading the movement to end hunger throughout Maryland.
 For more than thirty-five years, the Maryland Food Bank has partnered with communities across the state to distribute food to individuals and families in need.
 Through carefully crafted programs, the food bank aims to meet the immediate needs of Marylanders while simultaneously working to find long term ways to reduce hunger statewide.
 Currently distributing more than 100,000 meals per day and 37 million meals annually, the Maryland Food Bank will continue to expand its efforts until hunger ends.